Indonesia blocks Telegram messaging service over security concerns

 "This has to be done because there are many channels on this service that are full of radical and terrorist propaganda, hatred, ways to make bombs, how to carry out attacks, disturbing images, which are all in conflict with Indonesian law," the communications ministry said in a statement on its website.

-Telegram is a messaging platform known to be popular among Islamic State sympathizers, who use chatrooms with hundreds of members as well as private conversations.
+Telegram is a messaging platform known to be popular among Islamic State sympathisers, who use chatrooms with hundreds of members as well as private conversations.

 The communications ministry added that both the mobile application and the desktop version of Telegram would be blocked throughout Indonesia.
 It did not say if it would take similar action against other messaging platforms.